 Either call to reserve a spot or just show up anytime (but allow time to apply!)
 Bring relevant documents with you (income, taxes, S.S.#, etc.)

 Other times available by appointment: Rebecca at Baldwin (715-684-3813) or Karen at Woodville (715-698-2430)

 Through the generous donation of an anonymous local couple’s estate, and the hard work of the Friends of the Baldwin Library, we are pleased to announce we have purchased a ScanPro 3000 for our history room.
 It does amazing things and should make it much easier for anyone to research their family history or the history of the area.
 The system reads our collection of microfilm containing over 100 years of the Baldwin Bulletin newspaper and transfers it to a digital view on a big monitor.
 You can then easily search for names or topics of interest, adjust the size of the text or the brightness, etc., print it out or e-mail it to someone or save it to a portable device.
 The Baldwin Area Historical Society will be demonstrating it and helping people learn how to use it during their History Nights (see item below) or make an appointment with our library staff to give it a try!

 History Nights at the Library

-Beginning in January of 2013, members of the Baldwin Area Historical Society will be at the library on the second Thursday of every month from 5-7pm to meet with any interested people about any topic of your choice.
+Members of the Baldwin Area Historical Society will be at the library on the second Thursday of every month from 5-7pm to meet with any interested people about any topic of your choice.
 Come anytime during that period and ask questions about searching for family history or history of a building in town, look at old photos and help identify them, learn about the new microfilm scanner and how to find anything from old Baldwin Bulletin newspapers, learn about the 1940 census records newly opened to the public, etc. Bring an item, a question, or just come and talk about history with others who love it too!
 For more information call Leila at: 715-222-9485

 Job Searching help from WI Workforce, they come to you!